billautomata/vr-tb03/DESIGN.md

 # audio channel selector
 * [ ] refresh list when open
+* [ ] indicate which ones are connected, multiple connections are possible

 # slider / butan
 > A visual element that is locked on 2 dimensions and limited in the remaining